dekoza/mtgpl/AFR.rst

    Whenever a creature dies, if it had power greater than Drizzt's power, put a number of +1/+1 counters on Drizzt equal to the difference.

+:mtgtip:`"Farideh, Chosen By Devils"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/b/1b2ff142-029b-4446-960a-2ff200fb9aee.jpg?1625110275|https://scryfall.com/card/afr/221/farideh-chosen-by-devils?utm_source=api>`
+   Dark One's Own Luck — Whenever you roll one or more dice, "Farideh, Chosen By Devils" gains menace and flying until end of turn.
+If any of those die rolls are 10 or more, draw a card.

+:mtgtip:`Hama Pashar, Ruin Seeker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/7/47b8eb2e-73ac-4ad6-9ab6-4f8da7b41020.jpg?1625119518|https://scryfall.com/card/afr/224/hama-pashar-ruin-seeker?utm_source=api>`
+   Room abilities of dungeons your own trigger an additional time.

 :mtgtip:`"Krydle of Baldur's Gate"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/5/75f4d622-2d50-4e6e-87a5-5a1cc65d6919.jpg?1625025311|https://scryfall.com/card/afr/226/krydle-of-baldurs-gate?utm_source=api>`
    Whenever "Krydle of Baldur's Gate" deals combat damage to a player, that player loses 1 life and mills a card.
 You gain 1 life and scry 1.

    Whenever you attack, you may pay |mana_2|.
 If you do, target creature can't be blocked this turn.

-:mtgtip:`"Targ Nar, Large Beast, Chaotic Evil"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/f/5fe57856-9d35-470e-9138-360b02ac0c90.jpg?1625025021|https://scryfall.com/card/afr/234/targ-nar-large-beast-chaotic-evil?utm_source=api>`
+:mtgtip:`Shessra, Death's Whisper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/0/60ca5fef-af21-4e2b-9efa-61e08a638a1f.jpg?1625105043|https://scryfall.com/card/afr/231/shessra-deaths-whisper?utm_source=api>`
+   Bewitching Whispers — When Shessra, Death's Whisper enters the battlefield, target creature blocks this turn if able.

+   Whispers of the Grave — At the beginning of your end step, if a creature died this turn, you may pay 2 life.
+If you do, draw a card.

+:mtgtip:`Targ Nar, Demon-Fang Gnoll<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/f/5fe57856-9d35-470e-9138-360b02ac0c90.jpg?1625098804|https://scryfall.com/card/afr/234/targ-nar-demon-fang-gnoll?utm_source=api>`
-   Pack tactics — Whenever "Targ Nar, Large Beast, Chaotic Evil" attacks, if you attacked with creatures with total power 6 or greater this combat, attacking creatures you control get +1/+0 until end of turn.
+   Pack tactics — Whenever Targ Nar, Demon-Fang Gnoll attacks, if you attacked with creatures with total power 6 or greater this combat, attacking creatures get +1/+0 until end of turn.

    |mana_2|\ |mana_r|\ |mana_g|: Double Targ Nar's power and toughness until end of turn.